-Having seven figures in the bank by the time you retire may seem like an impossible dream, but you can make that dream a reality with time and discipline.
-Here is how.
+Having 7 figures in the bank by the time you retire may seem like an impossible dream, but you can make that dream a reality with time and discipline.
+Here's how.

 Start Saving Early

 It's never too soon to start saving for retirement.
 Even teens with income from lawn mowing or babysitting can do it.
 The sooner you start, the more time the power of compounding (when you earn interest on the interest you've earned) can work for you.

 For example, if you're 23 years old and expect to retire at 67, then you could save $1 million by investing $300 a month over that time in a tax-deferred account earning an average of seven percent a year.
 If you wait until age 36, then you'll have to save $800 a month to reach the same goal (see chart).1

 Another advantage to starting early?
 Typically, the level of investment risk individuals can handle is determined by their goals, timeline and risk tolerance.
 With decades before you retire, you can probably handle a greater level of investment risk, put more of your money into stocks and use more investing strategies.
 Historically, over the long term, stocks have provided greater growth potential than other forms of investments.
 However, they may have more volatility (ups and downs) in the short term.

 For example, Federal Reserve data from 1965 through 2014 shows that stocks posted an average annual return of 11.23 percent (compared with 5.04 percent for 3-month Treasury bills).
 In the 10 years since 2005, stocks returned an annual average of 9.37 percent (compared with just 1.44 percent for Treasury bills).

 Of course, if you're in your 40s, 50s or 60s and haven't started saving for retirement yet, it's not too late, but you'll need to increase the amount you save each month and perhaps delay your desired retirement date.
 Fortunately, you may be in your peak earning years, making saving a bit easier.